system-zero/system-zero/data/docs/la.md

   func name (arg) {
     return arg * 2
   }
-  # The function body, is delimited by a pair if braces '{}'.
+  # The function body, is delimited by a pair of braces '{}'.

   # All the blocks are delimited with a pair of braces '{}' and are mandatory,
   # for this basic interface at least.